yucwan/spring-actions/README.md

 }
 ```

-Save this JSON string, and set this as secret in GitHub in the later step.
+Save this JSON string, and set it as secret in GitHub in the later step.

 ## Write your workflow

 Create a new repository in GitHub, create `.github/workflow/spring.yml` file in the repository, and paste code below:

 > You should clone the repository to your local machine first, and create the file on your local machine.
-If you create this file on GitHub in browser, the action should runs in error because you haven't set `secrets.AZURE_CREDENTIALS`.
+If you create this file on GitHub in browser, the action could run in error because you haven't set `secrets.AZURE_CREDENTIALS`.
 If you still would like to create the file online, see [**Re-run checks**](#re-run-checks) section to solve the error.

 ```yml
 on: [push]